Sankalpgupta0/devops/README.md

    - Point your domain’s A record to the EC2 public IP.

 Notes:
-- Prefer pulling prebuilt images from a registry in CI/CD rather than building on the instance.
+- **Recommended**: Use pre-built images from Docker Hub (`sankalpgupta0/todo-app-backend:latest`, `sankalpgupta0/todo-app-frontend:latest`) for faster deployments.
 - If using MongoDB Atlas, allow the EC2 public egress IP in Atlas Network Access and use TLS in `MONGO_URI`.
+- Update your `docker-compose.yaml` to reference the registry images instead of building locally.

 ---